openclimatefix/PVNet/README.md

 Its important that the dates set for the training, validation and testing in the datamodule (`streamed_batches.yaml`) config are within the ranges of the dates set for the input features in the configuration (`gcp_configuration.yaml`).

-If downloading data from gcp bucket or satellite data make sure to authenticate gcloud:
+If downloading private data from a gcp bucket make sure to authenticate gcloud (the public satellite data does not need authentication):

 ```
 gcloud auth login